-For the defined benefit pension scheme there are only 32 employees as on date who have opted for the scheme which has now since discontinued.
+For the defined benefit pension scheme there are only 32 employees as on 31.03.2021 who have opted for the scheme which has now since discontinued.
 The parent has given the guarantee to make good for the shortfall in Defined benefit Pension scheme.
-Only in case of extreme stress scenario for the parent we see some risk to Pension fund.
-Moreover, we are also contributing to Pension Regulator which provides Insurance cover upto 90% of Pension fund losses.
+Only in case of extreme stress scenario for the parent, the Bank sees some risk to Pension fund.
+Moreover, the Bank is also contributing to Pension Regulator which provides Insurance cover upto 90% of Pension fund losses.